 4.8.2 ROS for Webots

-It is also possible to implement such a ROS node in C++ using the roscpp library.
-However, in this case, you need to setup a build configuration to handle both the rosmake from ROS and the Makefile from Webots to have the resulting binary linked both against the Webots libController and the roscpp library.
+It is possible to implement such a ROS node in C++ using the roscpp library.
+However, in this case, you need to setup a build configuration to handle both the catkin_make from ROS and the Makefile from Webots to have the resulting binary linked both against the Webots libController and the roscpp library.
 An example of such an implementation is included in the Webots distribution (see below).

 This controller can also be implemented in Python by importing both ROS libraries (roslib, rospy) and Webots libraries (controller) in a Webots robot or supervisor controller.

 A sample C++ ROS node running as a Webots controller is provided in the Webots distribution for Linux.
 It is located in the Webots WEBOTS_MODULES_PATH/projects/languages/ros/custom folder and contains a world file named joystick.wbt and a controller named joystick which allows the user to drive a simulated robot using a joystick through the ROS joy node.
 This controller is a very simple example of a ROS node running as a Webots controller.
 It could be used as a starting point to develop more complex interfaces between Webots and ROS.
 The controller directory includes all the Makefile machinery to call the build tools used by ROS and Webots to produce the controller binary.
 The ros folder also includes a README.txt file with detailed installation and usage instructions.